veryjohn1991/jess-move-app/README.md

 ## The Challenge

 The challenge for our team was to develop a comprehensive event management application that offers a user-friendly interface and extensive functionality.
-The application needed to enable users to signup and sign in their individual accounts for data search that will help in migration .
+The application needed to enable users to signup and sign in their individual accounts for data search that will help in migration.
 Our application ensures a seamless user experience, offering secure, responsive, and accessible features across various devices and screen sizes.

 Our objectives for this challenge were as follows: